Nicolás Massú

-Nicolás Alejandro Massú Fried ([nikoˈlas maˈsu]; born 10 October 1979), nicknamed El Vampiro (Spanish, 'the vampire'), is a Chilean former professional tennis player.
+Nicolás Alejandro Massú Fried ([nikoˈlas maˈsu]; born 10 October 1979), nicknamed El Vampiro (Spanish, 'the vampire'), is a Chilean tennis coach and a former professional player.
 A former world No. 9 in singles, he won the singles and doubles gold medals at the 2004 Athens Olympics.
-He is the only man to have won both gold medals at the same Games since the re-introduction of Olympic tennis in 1988, and they are Chile's only two Olympic gold medals.
+He is the only man to have won both gold medals at the same Games since the re-introduction of Olympic tennis in 1988, and they were the first two Chile's Olympic gold medals.
 Massú also reached the final of the 2003 Madrid Masters and won six singles titles.
-He is presently the coach of 2020 US Open champion and former world No. 3 Dominic Thiem.
+He was the coach of 2020 US Open champion and former world No. 3 Dominic Thiem from 2019 to 2023.
+He is currently the coach of Hubert Hurkacz.

 Tennis career

 Early years

 Massú is Jewish, as is his mother, Sonia Fried.
 His father, Manuel Massú, is of Lebanese and Palestinian ancestry.
 His mother is of Israeli and Hungarian-Jewish descent.
 His maternal grandfather, Ladislao Fried Klein, was a Hungarian-born Jew who survived the Nazi occupation of Hungary by hiding, as his parents did not survive.
-His maternal grandmother, Veronika (née Vegvari), was a Holocaust survivor who was imprisoned inside the Auschwitz concentration camp.
+His maternal grandmother, Veronika (née Vegvari), was a Holocaust survivor who was imprisoned in the Auschwitz concentration camp.

 Massú was introduced to tennis by his grandfather at age five.
 From age 12, he was trained at the Valle Dorado tennis academy, near Villa Alemana, by Leonardo Zuleta, with whom he perfected his forehand and double-handed backhand.
 He later trained at the Nick Bollettieri Academy, in Florida, alongside Marcelo Ríos, and later at the High Performance Center in Barcelona, Spain.